gemstone496/gemstone496.github.io/CSC209/homeworks/final_project/proposal.md

 7. ~~Archive page generated based on uploaded pages for a fully updated archive of the entire site's pages~~
 8. ~~Session signins (cookies).
 Image file uploading (as opposed to simple read/writing).
 Hover dropdown for nav bar.~~
 9. ~~Implicit~~
-10. Considering having hover actions such as scaling up buttons when hovered over.
+10. ~~Considering having hover actions such as scaling up buttons when hovered over.
 Also considering a page turn on hover, and an accessibility feature where a colored transparent highlighter trails the cursor to help process text and focus vision (I find I am frequently desiring this feature when I visit sites.
-If I include it, there will be an option to disable it).
+If I include it, there will be an option to disable it).~~
 11. ~~Signin and commenting both communicate with the server.
 Possible light/dark modes.
 Aforementioned default-hidden menu... likely more than one of those, but any would fill this requirement~~
-12.~~ One-student project.
+12. ~~One-student project.
 Requirement will be included in final submission.~~
 13. ~~Again, it will be or it will not.
 Requirement will be included in final submission.~~
 14. ~~Will do o7~~
 15. ~~What happens if I'm sick and unable to come into class?
 I am disabled and managed to lose my cane, so I might genuinely not be able to come all the way here, or possibly be unable to bring my computer...?~~